bgaj203/gitlab-runners/ec2-image-builder/README.md

   2. AWS cleans out any folders at the root of c:\ - a test stage will catch the mistake of installing something there.
   3. Many software installations that update the system path do not work correctly until after a reboot - the Test components run on a fresh boot off of the Image Builder created AMI - so doing the tests at this time allows proper validation of any configuration requiring a reboot to valudate correctly.

+### Bigger Gotcha: Hanging Sysprep
+AWS does not provide a reboot component during BUILD, yet SYSPREP will hang if the system is "reboot pending DUE TO windows updates".
+With complex CI build agent dependencies like those in [ec2-image-builder/windows-same-as-gitlab-com.yml](ec2-image-builder/windows-same-as-gitlab-com.yml), the situation of having run Windows updates that cause a pending reboot will be frequent.

+To diagnose this situation (or other sysprep hangs),
+1. SSM into the machine being built (it will be hanging in "Building" mode for way longer than expected)
+2. Do `get-process sysprep` to see if sysprep is still running
+3. If yes, review the contents of  C:\Windows\system32\sysprep\panther\setupact.log

+The root cause error for the common condition of a windows update pending reboot says "Sysprep_Clean_Validate_0pk:There are one or more Windows updates that require a reboot.
+To run Sysprep, reboot the computer and restart the application.[gle=0x000036b7]

+**NOTE:** Sysprep has this odd non-exiting error hang for other reasons as well - so this troubleshooting information may apply to other situations.

 ### GitLab Runner Requirements
 - The EC2 Image Builder recipe must include the AWS prepared "Chocolatey" component and it must be sequenced before the component in this documentation.
 - GitLab Runner assumes PowerShell Core (pwsh.exe) is on the path for Windows machines - so the AWS prepared "PowerShell Core" component must be installed (order is not important) for GitLab runner to run PowerShell scripts in gitlab-ci.yml.
 If you need Windows PowerShell you can call it from an initial PowerShell Core script.